terraform-ibm-modules/terraform-ibm-watsonx-data/examples/basic/README.md

 - A new resource group if an existing one is not passed in.
 - A newly created watsonx.data instance.
-- Create a KMS encryption enabled IBM watsonx data instance.
+- Create a KMS encryption enabled IBM watsonx.data instance.